-- Reduction in disease,

-- Reduced chance of food contamination,

-- Reduction in destruction and damage caused by gnawing to buildings, insulation, wiring, food containers, etc,

-- Reduced damage to crops and stored foods,

-- Reduction in musophobia,

-- Impacts to native wildlife by:

-- " Reducing direct predation of a native wildlife,

-- " Reducing competition from rats for food and resources,

-- " Reducing hyper-predation effects, whereby rats support high numbers of other introduced invasive predators, such as cats, which go on to kill the native wildlife.
+- Reduction in disease. - Reduced chance of food contamination, - Reduction in destruction and damage caused by gnawing to buildings, appliances, vehicles, food containers, etc, - Reduction in the possibility of fires or electrical shock from gnawed wiring, - Reduced damage to crops and stored foods, - Reduction in musophobia (strong dislike of rata and mice), - Impacts to native wildlife by: - Reducing direct predation of a native wildlife, - Reducing competition from rats for food and resources, - Reducing hyper-predation effects, whereby rats support high numbers of other introduced invasive predators, such as cats, which go on to kill the native wildlife.